The religion program includes Catholic Doctrine and Tradition, Bible Study, and Social Justice. Liturgical services are held weekly for students.

 In Social Studies, students study the cultures of people past and present, as well as geographical and environmental features of the world.
 They study the history of the United States and West Virginia and the contributions and traditions of diverse cultures.
 Students are taught to respect the dignity and rights of all members of our global society as set forth in the Gospels.

 Middle school students take part in a variety of local, state, and national competitions.
-The experiences foster student growth, achievement, leadership, and learning outside of the classroom.
+These experiences foster student growth, achievement, leadership, and learning outside of the classroom.
 Competitions may vary by year, but students consistently participate in Social Studies Fair, National Geography Bee, and National History Day.
-Numerous SJS students consistently place in these competitions and move on to advanced levels.
+Numerous SJS students distinguish themselves in these competitions each year and move on to advanced levels.

 Through a hands-on approach to the biological, physical, and earth sciences, scientific literacy is achieved; curiosity is encouraged; and respect for God’s world is fostered.
 Students in grades 6th-8th may elect to participate in the Science Fair to meet their requirements for graduation.